codegod100/rugby/README.md

 - [SBCL](https://www.sbcl.org/) or another Common Lisp implementation that supports ASDF.
 - [Quicklisp](https://www.quicklisp.org/) with the `parenscript` library installed (`(ql:quickload :parenscript)`).
 - Node.js 18+ with `npm` (required for AssemblyScript).
+- Porf CLI available on the system `PATH` (optional, used for the JS→Wasm comparison).

 ## Installation